Anti-associative dendriform algebras: anti-associative dendriform algebras and -operators

 Next we consider invertible $\mathcal{O}$-operators. \begin{theorem} Let $(A,\ast)$ be an anti-associative algebra.
-Then there is a compatible rhizaform algebra structure on $(A,\ast)$ if and only if there exists an invertible $\mathcal{O}$-operator of $(A,\ast)$. \end{theorem}
+Then there is a compatible anti-associative dendriform algebra structure on $(A,\ast)$ if and only if there exists an invertible $\mathcal{O}$-operator of $(A,\ast)$. \end{theorem}